CorpSouth/CorpSouth-Atomic/README.md

 - Updates handling by Gnome Software is disabled
   - Offhanded to ublue-update
 - Repo settings dialog is disabled
-  - "Safety padding"
+  - "Safety padding" so I don't screw anything up
-  - Prefer layering via remote repository, or this repository, than locally
+  - I edit the various recipe modules to add or remove software anyways

 Flatpaks:
 - Adw-gtk3